nicolasdespres/respect-rails/README.md

 ## Sanitize your incoming parameters

-Incoming requests parameters must often be sanitized since they come from un-trusted users.
+Incoming request parameters must often be sanitized since they come from un-trusted users.
 A sanitized version of the request parameters is built along the validation process and stored in the `request` object.
-We can access it using `request.sane_params`.
-Sanitized object of a more specific type than the original parameter value.
-For instance the `homepage` parameter will be a `URI` object instead of a simple string:
+You can access it using `request.sane_params`.
+Sanitized object may have a more specific type than the original parameter value.
+For instance the `homepage` parameter will be a `URI` object instead of `String` object:

 ```ruby
 request.sane_params[:contact][:homepage].class  #=> URI::Generic
 ```

-You can also automatically sanitize the request parameters *in-place* by installing this before
+You can also automatically sanitize the request parameters *in-place* by installing this "before"
 filter:

 ``` ruby